rcl-cloudtnt/docs/open-badges/enroll.md

 {: .information }
 You must have a valid [Subscription]() and a [Verified Digital ID]() to enroll for a badge.
 Once you have met both these requirements, you will be allowed to enroll for a badge

- - Register and Subscribe to CloudTnT if you have not done so already
+ - Register and Subscribe to RCL CloudTnT if you have not done so already

  - Obtain a Verified Digital ID if you have not done so already